 Step 4: Commit Your Changes

-git commit -m 'your message'
+git commit -m 'Your descriptive message'

-# provide a message using your $EDITOR
+• Providing a message using your text editor:

 git commit

-Step 5: Adding Remote
+Step 5: Add a Remote

 git remote add origin <url provided>